iamtheyammer/fetch-ford-service-manuals/README.md

 Getting this to work currently requires some knowledge of browser DevTools.
 If you're not sure how to use them, ask a friend who does.

-Also, I **highly** recommend using macOS or another POSIX operating system (tested and working on both macOS and Ubuntu on WSL2).
-This script uses [`playwright`](https://github.com/microsoft/playwright), a headless browser interop library, to save documents as PDF files rather than raw HTML (this way files include images), and Playwright often works better on POSIX systems.
+This script uses [`playwright`](https://github.com/microsoft/playwright), a headless browser interop library, to save documents as PDF files rather than raw HTML (this way files include images).

+### (Avoid) Using Windows

+While this script has been verified to work on Windows natively (see [issue #6](https://github.com/iamtheyammer/fetch-ford-service-manuals/issues/6)), it's recommended to run it in WSL.
+Running in WSL makes installing things like Git and Node far easier.

+WSL is a way to run Linux (Ubuntu is recommended for this project) in tandem with Windows.
+It's far faster than a virtual machine but still uses the real Linux kernel.
+Learn more and see install instructions [here](https://learn.microsoft.com/en-us/windows/wsl/install).

 ### Set up Node (>16.3) and Yarn